chrisch0ng/comp550final/README.md

 publicly available application review dataset.
-Our findings reveal that the optimal model for sentiment analysis for application reviews is contingent upon computational resources, train011 ing time constraints, and the diversity of labels within the dataset.
+Our findings reveal that the optimal model for sentiment analysis for application reviews is contingent upon computational resources, training time constraints, and the diversity of labels within the dataset.